ossd-sp22/add-on-activity/team_8.md

 3. CONTRIBUTING.md outlines how a new user can contribute to the open source project and it can also provide examples.

+4. - People can contribute by writing out a brand-new example or extending an existing example that highlights a particular API and how it's used.

-4. Describe three types of behaviors that violate the Mozilla Community Participation Guidelines.
+6. Describe three types of behaviors that violate the Mozilla Community Participation Guidelines.

 - Being rude to other members (e.g making comments that are personal!!)
 - Discouraging voices and excluding people (e.g talking over people)